Straight Talk on Meat and Dairy in the Compost

 Animal products aren't harmful to compost, but they do require more careful management.
-You'll need to commit to a well-enclosed composting area (consider hiring a carpenter to build an enclosure or elevated compost platform) to ensure that pests can't get to it, and you will need to aerate regularly in addition to adding plenty of browns to maintain a healthy balance.
+You'll need to commit to a well-enclosed composting area (you may want to hire a carpenter to build an enclosure or elevated compost platform) to ensure that pests can't get to it, and you will need to aerate regularly in addition to adding plenty of browns to maintain a healthy balance.
 Worms can help your compost break down even more quickly, which will cut down on odor.

-You can either add soil from a Bokashi composting setup to a regular compost bin or put it directly in the garden.
-Either way, your animal products will be well-processed before heading outdoors, and they'll add rich nutrients to the soil so your Boston landscaping service will have beautiful soil conditions to work with.
+You can add soil from a Bokashi composting setup to a regular compost bin or put it directly in the garden.
+Either way, your animal products will be well processed before heading outdoors, and they'll add rich nutrients to the soil so your landscaping service will have beautiful soil conditions to work with.

 Katie Marks writes for Networx.com.